How should you handle it when she doesn’t respond to your texts?

 Not everyone finds the head-over-heels, can’t-be-without-each-other style of relationship appealing.
 A lot of women find that taking it slow at the beginning of relationships helps them maintain a healthy sense of independence in their own lives.

-It’s worth sending a follow-up text, as we’ll cover in our next point.
+It’s worth sending a follow-up text when she isn’t texting you back for awhile, as we’ll cover in our next point.

 If she sees potential for the two of you moving forward, she will likely answer a carefully-crafted and tactful message after a while.